Harrison Ruffin Tyler: Personal life

 The Tyler Garden (pictured), dedicated to members of the Tyler family on the campus of the College of William & Mary, was constructed with funds donated by Tyler.

 In July 1957, Tyler married Frances Payne Bouknight in Johnston, South Carolina.
 The couple lived in Richmond until her death on February 8, 2019.
 They had three children: Julia Gardiner Tyler Samaniego (born 1958), Harrison Ruffin Tyler Jr. (born 1960), and William Bouknight Tyler (born 1961).

 The Tylers purchased Sherwood Forest Plantation from relatives in 1975 and oversaw its restoration.
 In 1996, they purchased Fort Pocahontas and funded its restoration.
 Beginning in 1997, he sponsored annual American Civil War reenactments at Wilson's Wharf.
 Tyler also collaborated with the William & Mary Center for Archaeological Research to assess and research Fort Pocahontas.
 In 2001, he donated $5 million and 22,000 books and documents on behalf of his father to the history department.
-The college then designated it as the Harrison Ruffin Tyler Department of History in his honor.
+Previously named for his father, Lyon Gardiner Tyler, in 2021 the college renamed the department the Harrison Ruffin Tyler Department of History in his honor.
 Tyler spoke often and passionately of his family's history, though expressed a disinterest in politics in an interview with New York magazine in 2012.

 He suffered a series of mini-strokes in 2012.
 Tyler was diagnosed with dementia and lived in a nursing home in the area.
 He died at his home in Richmond on May 25, 2025, at the age of 96.